Parties advocating Catalan secession from Spain would get a narrow majority in regional elections later this month, polls show.

 But that is still far higher than it used to be.
 As recently as 2010, just one in five Catalans said they favored breaking away from Spain.
 Most favored the status quo or becoming a federal entity instead.

-The turning point came when Spain’s Constitutional Court threw out most of the region’s autonomy statute that year.
+The turning point came when Spain’s al Court threw out most of the region’s autonomy statute that year.
 It also said the definition of Catalonia as a “nation” had no legal standing.

 Independence would involve many risks.